Study in Progress

 Statement of Task

 An ad hoc committee will review a representative sample of USGS laboratory facilities, covering energy and minerals, natural hazards, surface and groundwater, ecosystems, and environmental health.
 The review will focus primarily on production laboratories that serve both USGS users and external customers, and secondarily on laboratories that support research and method development.
-The review will be carried out in two phases from 2017 to 2020, and will produce an informal working paper and a consensus report.
-Specific tasks for these two phases are given below.
+Specific tasks for the committee are given below.

-(4) Develop criteria for assessing protocols and procedures used by the organizations in Task 2 of Phase 1, and use them to identify relevant best practices and procedures for USGS production laboratories.
+4. Develop criteria for assessing protocols and procedures used by the organizations in Task 2, and use them to identify relevant best practices and procedures for USGS production laboratories.